coreboot/coreboot/Documentation/tutorial/part2.md

 proxy is likely tampering with the data stream, in which case there's nothing we can do.

-## Part 3: Clone coreboot and configure it for submitting patches
+## Step 3: Clone coreboot and configure it for submitting patches

 On Gerrit, click on the **Browse** tab in the upper left corner and select **Repositories**.
 From the listing, select the "coreboot" repo.
 You may have